How to Transfer Car Insurance to a New Car: Step-by-Step Guide

 Switch to a Different Insurer

 Switch to a new insurance company and start fresh with better rates or coverage.
-Consider this when you found significantly better rates elsewhere, your current insurer doesn't offer the coverage you need, or you're unsatisfied with your current service.
+Consider this when you find significantly better rates elsewhere, your current insurer doesn't offer the coverage you need, or you're unsatisfied with your current service.

 lightbulb icon